 Part 1 of this document describes the terms and conditions governing NEH-NSF Documenting Endangered Languages (DEL) Fellowships.

 Part 2 provides specific information on term dates, stipends, and instructions for completing the acceptance form.

 A. Time commitment: Full-time commitment to your project is expected during your fellowship term.
 However, if a full-time continuous term is not feasible for you, you may split your term into two separate active periods, each of which must be at least 3 months in duration.
 You must complete your fellowship term within two years of your initial month.
 During the two active periods, you must work full-time on the project and may not accept a teaching assignment or undertake any other major activity.
 You may attend conferences related to your fellowship and give presentations on it, but if you are contemplating any additional activity during your periods of commitment to your project, you must first consult with the NEH program staff to determine whether the proposed activity is permissible.

-C. Work Leading toward Degrees: Fellowships under this program are not intended to support graduate course work or completion of a degree.
+D. Work Leading toward Degrees: Fellowships under this program may not support graduate course work or completion of a degree.

 If during the course of your fellowship you are unable to meet the terms of the award, then you are obliged to inform the Endowment immediately so that appropriate action may be taken.
 Because stipend payments are made in advance, it may be determined that a portion of the stipend must be returned to the Endowment; if this is the case, the Endowment will inform you of the amount that must be repaid, the basis for the calculation, and the date by which repayment must be made.